-Mid-career and established researchers, artists, designers, writers, curators, or cultural producers based in the Caribbean region interested in building new links with cultural institutions in the Netherlands, and who have an interest in developing their practice around themes related to architecture, spatial practice, design or digital culture.
+One mid-career or established researcher, artist, designer, writer, curator, or cultural producer based in the Caribbean region interested in building new links with cultural institutions in the Netherlands, and with an interest in developing their practice around themes related to architecture, spatial practice, design or digital culture.

-- Develop, stimulate and visualise curatorial, design and artistic realities coming from the Caribbean region.
+- Opportunities to develop, stimulate and visualise curatorial, design, and artistic realities coming from the Caribbean region.

 - Enhance knowledge exchange and collaboration with a cross-section of Dutch cultural institutions.

-- Provide a variety of platforms for professional experience.
+- Network and exchange with a variety of platforms for professional experience

 - Produce critical knowledge on inter-disciplinary exchanges as well as visual culture.

-- Offer practical support and travel to the Netherlands for an extended Fellowship.
+- Access practical support and travel to the Netherlands for an extended Fellowship.